mtlynch/slide-decks/content/show-and-tell-2020-05/_index.md

   * First year: 75k
 * Why it did well
   * Approaches building homelab PC as a beginner
-  * Easier than others for the reader to follow along
+  * Easier for the reader to follow along than similar articles

 ---